 Confirmed to be an accident.
 The only dialogue choices you can make is trying to get out of it, to no avail.

-I've heard that you'll get a letter from the REAL mayor, who says he was late, but when he sees what a good job you're doing (the 100% approval rating), he decides to leave the job to you.
+I've heard that you'll get a letter from the REAL mayor, who says they were late, but when they see what a good job you're doing (the 100% approval rating), they decide to leave the job to you.